 Emerging military and security technologies are bringing forth new challenges.

-Project Ploughshares has joined the Campaign to Stop Killer Robots, a growing coalition of 88 nongovernmental organizations in 50 countries working to pre-emptively ban weapons systems that, once activated, would select and attack targets without human intervention.
+Project Ploughshares has joined the Campaign to Stop Killer Robots, a growing coalition of 142 organizations in 62 countries working to pre-emptively ban weapons systems that, once activated, would select and attack targets without human intervention.

 While countries have been discussing this issue since 2014 at the United Nations, the process has been slow and technological advancements are outpacing regulation.
 This points to the clear need for greater dialogue nationally and internationally.